Masterzach32/SideScrollerProject/README.md

 --

-0.0.2: Coming to a computer near you in march!
+0.0.2: Coming to a computer near you in April!
 - Fixed all rendering issues
 - State system has been redesigned
-- Sword swing *(scratch)* range reduced to 40
+- Sword swing *(scratch)* range reduced to 30 and damage increased to 10
-- Bullet speed *(fireball speed)* increased by over 300%
+- Bullet speed *(fireball speed)* increased by over 300% and damage increased to 6
 - Basic enemies have had their health and damage doubled
-- Player health greatly increased
+- Player health increased to 50
 - Mouse Input for attacks
+- FPS counter added
 - More changes to come before the update is released!

+### Issues:
+- Audio switching issue (see issue on github issues page)